Skip to content

 All information contained in these files shall be confidential, with the following exceptions:

-• Members of the Office of Community Standards staff will have access to the files.
+• OCS staff will have access to the files.

-Periodically, information concerning conduct files and disciplinary action may also need to be made available, as necessary, to other appropriate parties at Clark with a “need to know,” including University Police, the Athletics Department, the Title IX Coordinator, University Counsel, the Division of Student Success, and the offices of the Dean of the College, Dean of Graduate Studies, International Students and Scholars, and Study Abroad.
-Legitimate requests for “good standing status” from Student Council and University officials are honored by the Office of Community Standards.
+Periodically, information concerning conduct files and disciplinary action may also need to be made available, as necessary, to other appropriate individuals at Clark with a “need to know,” including but not limited to University Police, the Athletics Department, Title IX Coordinator, University legal counsel, the Division of Student Success, and the offices of the Dean of the College, Dean of Graduate Studies, International Students and Scholars, and Study Abroad.

 Contact Information